 However, you need to keep in mind that radiant heated floors last much longer than other heating systems and are very energy-efficient.
 In the long run, you will actually save money by installing radiant heated floors.

 Contrary to electric systems, hydronic floor-heating systems are typically more expensive upfront because they require a boiler, a pump and gas lines to operate.
 However, if they are being used throughout a house, their cost per square foot goes down because multiple rooms share the cost.

 How to Get Started

-To find out how much it would cost to install an electric floor-heating system in your home, check out WarmlyYours’s Radiant Floor Heating Quote Builder.
+To find out how much the in-floor heating cost would be for your next remodel, check out WarmlyYours’s Radiant Floor Heating Quote Builder.
 Does electric floor heat cost a lot per month?
 You can get a rough idea of how much it will cost to run a system by using the WarmlyYours Operating Cost Calculator.
 Once you’re ready to move forward with the installation, you can find a list of the contractors in your area that work with radiant floor heating here.
 Choose a professional to install your floor-heating system, tile, thermostat, etc. Or, do the work yourself if you’re so inclined, and only hire a professional electrician to finish the job by installing the thermostat.
 The option is yours.